tuxinator2009/ArduManFX/README.md

 Credit for the Arduboy image goes to @huard_olivier https://twitter.com/huard_olivier Credit for the Arduboy device goes to @bateske
 Credit for the unofficial Arduboy repo goes to @eried

+## Installation
+No installation necessary.
+Simply download the binary for your system, extract it and run ArduManFX